cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 To allow for a conversion like this, pass `--allow-lower-version` to cldeploy's list of arguments.

+cldeploy will automatically detect the latest available CloudLinux version and, depending on the result, will either proceed normally or perform the step-down conversion.

 #### Updating systems from a step-down conversion

 Once the previously missing minor CloudLinux release becomes available, you will likely want to upgrade to it from a step-down conversion.